daos-stack/daos/src/client/java/README.md

 ## Build
 They are Java modules and built by Maven.
 Java 1.8 and Maven 3 are required to build these modules.
-After they are installed, you can change to this <DAOS_INSTALL>/src/client/java folder and build by below command line.
+After they are installed, you can change to this \<DAOS_INSTALL\>/src/client/java folder and build by below command line.

     mvn -DskipITs clean install

+The `daos-java-<version>.jar` shades protobuf 3 dependency with its package renamed from "com.google.protobuf" to "com.google.protoshadebuf3".

 daos-java module depends on DAOS which is assumed being installed under /usr/local/daos.
-If you have different location, you need to set it with '-Ddaos.install.path=<your DAOS install dir>'.
+If you have different location, you need to set it with '-Ddaos.install.path=\<your DAOS install dir\>'.
 For example,

     mvn -DskipITs -Ddaos.install.path=/code/daos/install clean install

-daos-java module also depends on protobuf 3.x and protobuf C plugin whose version should be in line with DAOS's protobuf version, which is 3.x for now.
-The Java code and C code are generated from src/main/resources/DunsAttribute.proto and put under src/main/java/io/daos/dfs/uns and src/main/native respectively.
+daos-java module uses protobuf 3 to serialize/deserialize complex parameters between Java and C. The corresponding Java code and C code are generated from src/main/resources/DunsAttribute.proto and put under src/main/java/io/daos/dfs/uns and src/main/native respectively.
 If you change DunsAttribute.proto or want to regenerate these codes, you can build with below command.

     mvn -DskipITs -Dcompile.proto=true clean install